There may actually be a such thing as a pulmonary embolus that does not require treatment.

 This report explains that not all pulmonary emboli require the same aggressive treatment in the form of level of blood thinners.

-So what’s wrong with aggressive treatment for these relatively insignificant clots?
+So what’s wrong with aggressive treatment for these relatively insignificant clots in the lung?

-Treatment for pulmonary embolus typically involves powerful blood thinners that can raise risk of post-surgical bleeding.
+Treatment for pulmonary embolus typically involves powerful blood thinners that can raise the risk of post-surgical bleeding.

 Unfortunately, today’s medical technology does not include an instrument that can distinguish between blood clots that are dangerous and those that do not necessitate treatment.